-How To Build a Remote Work Strategy for Modern Teams
+How To Build a Remote Work Strategy and Manage Remote Teams

 Remote workers face a different set of work challenges and needs than their in-office counterparts.
-Time zone differences can slow productivity, relying on emails and instant messaging may increase miscommunication, and working alone all day may make them feel isolated and neglected.
+Dealing with time zone differences can slow productivity.
+Relying on emails may increase miscommunication.
+And working alone all day may make them feel isolated and neglected.

-But when done right, remote work benefits the business and employees in many ways.
-The business can save money on office space, hire the best people for the work, and make good on their diversity goals.
-Employees feel less stress, have a healthier work-life balance, and are more engaged.
+But when it’s done right, remote work benefits the business and employees in many ways.
+The business can save money on office space, hire the best people for the work, and realize their diversity goals.
+Employees can feel less stress, have a healthier work-life balance, and be more engaged.

 Making remote work deliver as promised requires a mindset shift that starts with: